rootisgod/rootisgod/content/posts/2021/2021-11-04-Cheap-and-Accessible-Kubernetes-Clusters-with-KIND.md

 # Enter KIND

 ## Overview
-KIND (Kubernetes in Docker) is another option in the varied dev/desktop Kubernetes market.
+KIND (Kubernetes in Docker - https://kind.sigs.k8s.io) is another option in the varied dev/desktop Kubernetes market.
 It seems slightly less feature rich than microk8s but it makes up for it in giving a nice simple setup experience for very little effort.
 And it has a few tricks up its sleeve.

 ## Installation